jthegedus/firebase-gcp-examples/functions-nextjs/README.md

 ## Notes ⚠️

 - Due to the [Firebase Hosting route priority][fb-route-priority] any static files should be included in the Firebase `public/` folder instead of the Next.js `static/` folder.
-- for more information about uploading the entire folder as the function's source, see my blog post about [microservices with Firebase][fb-microservices] (TBA).
+- I will be going into more detail about uploading the entire `src/` folder as the function's source in the near future.

 ## Differences from previous example ✨